Ashwinrajen/WingSpan/README.md

 ### Business Video and System Design Video

-- Please find the video links in below text file or just click the thumbnails below to watch them:
+- Please find the videos by just clicking the thumbnails below to watch them:

-text to video links

 #### Business Video Presentation